 Both laminate and vinyl flooring are generally low-maintenance, but they require slightly different care routines to keep them looking their best.
 Understanding these differences can help extend the life of your floors and maintain their appearance.

-• Use a damp mop — avoid excess water – Too much moisture can cause laminate to warp or swell.
+- Use a damp mop — avoid excess water – Laminate flooring is sensitive to moisture; too much water can seep into seams and cause swelling or warping.

 Eco-Friendliness